COVID-19 and your child's CTF

 Events like this do not often occur, but history has shown that when volatility increases in financial markets they have usually recovered in the long term.

 Our general advice is to think about the medium to long-term investment and ride out the uncertainty.
-Previous underlying economic conditions were strong, and whilst markets are currently feeling the effect of COVID-19, there is no underlying reason why markets should not return to their previous state.
+Previous underlying economic conditions were strong, and whilst global economies have recently suffered from the effect of COVID-19, there is no underlying reason why financial markets should not return to their previous state.

 In the past the markets have experienced bigger drops and have recovered.
 Volatility is one of the main reasons why investors sell at the wrong time and often fail to benefit from any potential recovery over the long-term.
 For more information about investing in a volatile market, read our article >

 If you do have any questions our Customer Services teams are here to help and can be contacted on 0333 600 0333 lines are open Monday to Friday 8:30am to 5:00pm.
-If you are looking to take advantage of our face-to-face service, at this present time our Financial Advisers are not visiting customers' homes.
+If you are looking to take advantage of our face-to-face service you can meet with one of our Financial Advisers by video appointment or home visit, to discuss your options at your convenience.
+Request a Financial Adviser appointment >